 IMPORTANT NOTE: As of March 3, 2021, applicants who report their income with IRS Form 1040 Schedule C (i.e., most independent contractors, 1099 workers, and sole proprietors) will be able to use their GROSS (instead of net) profits to determine their max loan amount.
 This can make a big impact on the amount you can borrow, depending on how much you make and how you have reported your profits.
 Read more about the latest 1040 Schedule C/PPP loan rules changes, and see the new rules, and the new PPP application form for Schedule C applicants.

 In late December 2020, congress approved a $284 billion renewal of the PPP (Paycheck Protection Program) loan program under the CARES act, in order to help provide relief to American businesses still struggling due to the COVID-19 pandemic’s financial impact.
-Starting in January 2021, small businesses will be able to apply for PPP loans even if they got funding in 2020 under the PPP program.
+This includes second draw loans for businesses that received PPP funding in 2020.